Must try Hawaiian snacks that locals love to eat on the islands

 Check where to find the best malasadas in Hawaii here to find your favorite spots around the islands to buy these Hawaiian treats now.

 A favorite sweet indulgence, mochi has always been a sweet treat to go for in Hawaii.
 You must try this Hawaiian snack if you like the traditional kind or more unusual new flavors with tropical tastes including mango, lilikoi, guava and whole variety that caters to every sweet tooth.
 Check out this post on the best mochi on the islands here and some history about this delicious snack.

+One of the most popular Hawaiian snacks are tasty manapua.
 For those looking for hot, kind of sweet meat and savory in a steamed pork bun, then fresh from the steamer, manapua will hit the spot.
 You can get manapua or the equivalent of a Char sui bun.
 These steamed buns come in a variety of fillings including: chicken, kalua pork, sweet potato, curry and even veggie versions for a nice hot take-out food to tie you over between meals.

 Can’t find a place to buy manapua in your area, why not make it yourself?

 Who doesn’t love a shave ice on a hot day when smooth and melt in your mouth spoonful of tasty and flaky shave ice filled with flavorful tropical inspired juices from Mango, Coconut, lilikoi, Guava and almost unlimited combinations that you can ask for in one cup depending on the size and flavors you are craving.
 One of the most popular snacks in Hawaii, there’s nothing like a big cup of shave ice to satisfy your cravings on a day between errands or just taking a nice break to snack on something broke da mouth (delicious).

 Who has the best shave ice?
 Check out the top favorites on this post showing all the local favorites around the islands now.